Understanding both healthy & not so healthy sugars with their Glycemic Index & Load

 In our bodies, maltose is formed as the first step in digestion of starchy foods.
 It is then broken down into glucose.

 Lactose is the sugar found naturally in milk.

 Date sugar is 100% dehydrated dates ground into small pieces.
 It is a whole food, high in fiber, vitamins, and minerals.
 Date sugar can be substituted for granulated sugar or brown sugar cup for cup, but it does not dissolve in liquids.
 Most alternative health practitionars consider Date Sugar to be a healthy sugar alternative.
-We did not include it in the chart because we could not find its glycemic index.

 Sugar Alcohols or Polyols